 Coast Guard helps clean up over 2,000 gallons of fuel spilled into Mississippi River

-NEW ORLEANS - The United States Coast Guard is helping with cleanup Friday after a tanker ship spilled thousands of gallons of oil into the Lower Mississippi River during a fueling operation Thursday evening.
+NEW ORLEANS - The United States Coast Guard is helping with cleanup Friday after a ship spilled thousands of gallons of oil into the Mississippi River during a fueling operation Thursday evening.

 Watchstanders with Coast Guard Sector New Orleans were notified around 6:08 p.m.
-Thursday when a tank vessel, Hafnia Rhine, discharged oil during a fueling operation with a fuel barge near Kenner.
+Thursday when a tank vessel, Hafnia Rhine, discharged oil during a fueling operation with a fuel barge in the Lower Mississippi River near Kenner.

 Crews were able to contain the estimated 2,100 gallons of fuel spilled into the water.
 Pollution investigators say the oil contaminated approximately 50 to 60 other barges in the water.